 Humans require water that does not contain too many impurities.
 Common impurities include metal salts and/or harmful bacteria, such as vibrio.
 Some solutes are acceptable and even desirable for perceived taste enhancement and to provide needed electrolytes.

-You have read this article Miscellaneous / water with the title Water, A Source Of Life.
-You can bookmark this page URL http://lettersfromladygodiva.blogspot.com/2006/09/water-source-of-life.html.
+with the title Water, A Source Of Life.
+You can bookmark this page URL https://lettersfromladygodiva.blogspot.com/2006/09/water-source-of-life.html.
 Thanks!